codingfan786/Vic2-TNO/README.md

 - Afghanistan

 ## Proxy War CB
+Proxy War CB's are a unique instant CB you can use to intervene in your sphereling's war without risk of losing any land yourself.

 For MP the following rules concerning the Proxy War CB are strongly suggested:

 - Proxy CB wars should not be surrendered unless pulling out of/surrendering the main war.